 The Home button displays the home directory which defaults to the preconfigured files (see next paragraph) or, if there are none, to the current directory.
 The NetPath button displays all folders which are included in the netpath of Renew.
-This is usually empty but can be set when starting Renew or in the menu Simulation $\rightarrow$ Configure Simulation $\rightarrow$ Net Path.
+This is usually empty but can be set when starting Renew or in the menu Simulation \rightarrow Configure Simulation \rightarrow Net Path.
 The Add Folder button opens a file choose dialog and adds the chosen directory or file to the tree.
+Files anf folders can also be added to the Navigator using drag and drop.
 The Expand button expands the complete folder structure.
 The Collapse button collapses all nodes of the tree.
 The Refresh button checks for new and deleted files and updates the display in the tree area.
 The Remove button removes a single node from the tree, while the Remove all button removes the whole tree.